caseyuhrig/Gaia-Galaxy-Renderer/README.md

-# GAIA DR3 Galaxy Renderer
+# Gaia DR3 Galaxy Renderer

-Java Swing program that renders a portion of the Milky Way Galaxy using the data from the GAIA DR3 catalog.
+Java Swing program that renders a portion of the Milky Way Galaxy using the data from the Gaia DR3 catalog.

 ![Example image after render](./contrib/gaia-screenshot1.png)